Alistair Brownlee wins on Ironman 70.3 debut at North American Championships

 - From the section Triathlon

-Double Olympic champion Alistair Brownlee has won on his Ironman 70.3 debut, at the North American Championships in St George, Utah.
+Double Olympic champion Alistair Brownlee won on his debut in the Ironman 70.3 series at the North American Championships in Utah.

-Brownlee claimed his first victory over the middle distance at Challenge Gran Canaria last month, but was competing against a much stronger field in Utah.
+Brownlee claimed his first victory over the 70.3-mile distance at Challenge Gran Canaria last month, but was facing a much stronger field in St George.

 Victory gives him a spot at September's Ironman 70.3 World Championship.

+Great Britain's reigning Ironman 70.3 world champion Holly Lawrence led from the start as she won the women's race.

+Fellow Briton Rachel Joyce finished fourth in her second race back, following the birth of her son.

-"I saw this as a start of a learning curve towards the World Championship, so I am on the way up," he said.
+Brownlee said he "saw this as a start of a learning curve towards the World Championship".

 "I definitely got something from today, like my nutrition.
-I couldn't get enough in my stomach and I felt like I didn't have enough salts and fluid in me at the end of the run, which is why I had to back off a bit.
+I couldn't get enough in my stomach and I felt like I didn't have enough salts and fluid in me at the end of the run, which is why I had to back off a bit," he added.

 "But that's the good thing about it for me.
 I spent a decade doing the Olympics, so it's really nice to have a different challenge."